mindplay-dk/TemplateStubs/README.md

      */

-This should enable an IDE with static analysis to auto-complete properties defined by the Fields used in the Template.
+This should enable an IDE with static analysis to auto-complete properties of the `$page` object, defined by the Fields used in the Template.

-Because everything is a Page in ProcessWire, the built-in templates for things like "admin", "role" and "user" will also be picked up, which means you can have IDE support for any custom user-fields, too.
+Because everything is a Page in ProcessWire, the built-in templates for things like "admin", "role" and "user" will also be documented, which means you can have IDE support for internal templates in modules, for any custom user-fields, etc.

 Example